-National Commission for the The Scheduled and Scheduled Tribes into beina Castes came consequent upon passing of the Constitution (Sixty-fifth Amendment) Act, 1990.
-The said Commission was constituted on 12th March, 1992 replacing the Commission for the Scheduled Castes and Scheduled Tribes set up under the Resolution of 1987.
-Under article 338 of the Constitution, the National Commission for the Scheduled Castes and Scheduled Tribes was constituted with the obiective of monitorina all the safeguards Scheduled and provided for the Castes the Scheduled Tribes under the Constitution or other laws.
+National Commission for the The Scheduled and Scheduled Tribes into came consequent upon passing of the Constitution (Sixty-fifth Amendment) Act, 1990.
+The said Commission was constituted on 12th March, replacing the Commission for the Scheduled Castes and Scheduled Tribes set up under the Resolution of 1987.
+Under article 338 of the Constitution, the National Commission for the Scheduled Castes and Scheduled Tribes was constituted objective of monitoring all the safequards Scheduled and provided for the Castes the Scheduled Tribes under the Constitution or other laws.